The NWSBA Foundation is the charitable arm of the NWSBA and helps support:

 FOUNDATION SCHOLARSHIP PROGRAM:

-students who reside in the Northern District of Illinois, Eastern Division
+ELIGIBILITY: The scholarship is available to law school students currently attending an accredited Illinois law school who reside in the Northern District of Illinois, Eastern Division

 - scholastic achievement